alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 While staging techniques for optimizing DSLs are well established, their application to PBT is novel.
-Doing so was not easy, and posed some technical challenges–Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient, and more sophisticated techniques must be used to make programming in a staged generator DSL ergonomic.
+Doing so was not easy, and posed some technical challenges–Sections 3.5 and 3.6 describe how simply applying naive staging is not sufficient, and more sophisticated techniques must be employed to make programming in a staged generator DSL ergonomic.

-Last, we provide a way
-to synthesize staged generators from type definitions (type-deriving).
+Last, we provide a way to synthesize staged generators from type definitions (type-deriving).
 Type-derived generators are standard in the PBT literature, but type-derived *staged* generators are a two-level metaprogram: based on a type, we generate code that generates a PBT generator.

 ## Reviewers A and C ask about our benchmarks, how we chose them, and the balance between testing time versus generation time in practice

 Our evaluation uses Etna, the standard benchmark suite for comparing the bug-finding speed of PBT generators.
-Etna includes generators ranging from simple (BST) to sophisticated (well-typed STLC terms), and properties from very cheap to check (BST operations maintain the invariant) to more expensive (well typed STLC programs don't get stuck).
+Etna includes both simple generators (e.g., BST) and sophisticated ones (well-typed STLC terms), as well as properties that range from cheap to check (BST operations maintain the invariant) to expensive (well-typed STLC programs don't get stuck).
 In all of these cases, we find a consistent bug-finding speed improvement from Allegro.
-Of course, real world uses of PBT vary even more wildly than those in Etna.
+Of course, real world uses of PBT vary even more widely than those in Etna.
 Characterizing what proportion of testing time real-world PBT workloads spend on generation is an interesting question that merits further study, though we view this as future work.
-We did omit two Etna of the benchmarks: Red-Black trees–which we thought were redundant with our BST evaluation–and System FSub–redundant with STLC, and not implemented in OCaml.
+We did omit two Etna of the benchmarks: Red-Black trees–which we thought were redundant with our BST evaluation–and System
+FSub–redundant with STLC, and not implemented in OCaml.

 ## Reviewer A asks about compilation time overhead.
-All the generators from the eval compile in under 55ms, which is amortized across all the tests, each of which takes on the order of seconds.
+All the generators from the evaluation compile in under 55ms, which is amortized across all the tests, each of which take on the order of seconds.
 Moreover, generators change very infrequently compared to application code, so recompilation is rare.
 A production-ready Allegro implementation could cache compiled generators to disk, avoiding compilation at test time entirely.